 Who Should Buy Jym Mass

-- People who don’t want piles of maltodextrin as their main carb source; Jym Mass contains pea starch, oat fiber, isomaltulose, and other uncommon carbs.
+- People who don’t want piles of maltodextrin as their main carb source.

-- On that note, anyone who wants a mass gainer that’s relatively slow digesting and minimizes insulin spikes; the protein and carb sources all digest at different speeds.
+- Anyone who wants a mass gainer that’s relatively slow digesting and minimizes insulin spikes.

-- Those with a sweet tooth: this might be the best tasting mass gainer on the market, available in innovative, surprisingly creamy flavors like Apple Fritter, Chocolate Mousse, and Tahitian Vanilla.
+- Those with a sweet tooth — available flavors include Apple Fritter, Chocolate Mousse, and Tahitian Vanilla.

-- Those looking to get a thousand-plus calories and a lot of carbs in a serving; one serving is 270 calories and the protein to carb ratio is 1:1.
+- Those looking to get a thousand-plus calories and a lot of carbs in a serving.

 - Anyone who wants to minimize artificial flavors and sweeteners and/or soy lecithin.

-At the BarBend office, Jym’s products — be it pre workouts, whey protein, or anything else — always run out first.
-If taste is your priority, or if you want a mass gainer that doesn’t empty out of your stomach as fast as possible, we like it for you.
+At the BarBend office, Jym’s products — be it pre workouts or whey protein — always run out first.
+If taste is your priority, or if you want a mass gainer that doesn’t empty out of your stomach as fast as possible, this is the pick.

 Mass gainers are a particularly tricky area of supplementation, as the consumer’s desires can be surprisingly varied: are they looking to save money on calories, add to their nutrient intake, find a tasty way to gain mass?
 We tried a lot — a lot — of mass gainers and tried to weigh the following criteria when assessing their worth.